My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

 Yongkang Beef Noodles

-First and foremost is to get a proper Taiwanese meal in your belly.
+First and foremost, get a proper Taiwanese meal in your belly.
 I mean, you came to Taiwan to eat, right?

 One of the most iconic Taiwanese foods is beef noodle soup.
 You’ll find beef noodle soup in all corners of Taipei, but not all of them do it well.

-The #1 beef noodle soup that I had in Taipei is Yongkang Beef Noodles.
+The #1 beef noodle soup I had in Taipei was at Yongkang Beef Noodles.

 Everything about this beef noodle soup was amazing.
 From the tender meat to the QQ (chewy) noodle texture to the rich soup — it was pure perfection!
 Expect a very casual environment and a long line if you’re visiting during peak dining hours.